Establishing Basic Networking and Connectivity

 Expected ROS2 Topics for a Correctly Configured System

 On the TurtleBot4 command line, run ros2 topic list.
-Topics with a pi prefix originate from the RPi, and topics without a prefix are from the Create3.
+Topics with a pi prefix originate from the RPi, and topics with a c3 prefix are from the Create3.
 If you do not see any non-prefixed topics, your Create3 is not talking correctly to the RPi.

 /OM742d35Cc6634/c3/battery_state